 The cost of woodland burials range from a few hundred to several thousand pounds

-It can be more affordable than a standard funeral based on the price of coffin materials and not paying for a traditional headstone.
+It can be more affordable than a standard funeral service based on the price of coffin materials and not paying for a traditional headstone.
 But the other choices you make will affect the price too, including:

 The site's location in the country.
 Where the site is in the country affects the price by thousands of pounds.
 Every burial site will have its own price list available on request.